NoharOSP/Perfect_Works_Build/README.md

 ## Patches:

-Coming soon: A patcher which allows users to decide what patches they wish to apply to their Xenogears ROM.

 ### Encounters:

 - Encounter rate has been halved except for the Duneman Isle, Shevat Emergency Shaft, Anima Dungeon 2 and Deus for grinding reasons.